Okay, It’s been 4 years since I released Cursed by Fire, Book 1 in my blood and magic series which was originally released Jan 2015.

-When Cursed by Fire was first launched, it was met with mixed reviews and being the newbie author that I was at the time, I decided to duck my head and pray that things would all blow over but seriously, it’s like this shit never dies so I’m going to openly address it because I’m just SO—OVER—HEARING—ABOUT—IT!!!
+When Cursed by Fire first launched, it was met with mixed reviews and being the newbie author that I was at the time, I decided to duck my head and pray that things would blow over but seriously, it’s like this will never end so I’m going to openly address it because I’m just SO—OVER—HEARING—ABOUT—IT!!!

-In my Blood & Magic series I use the term Lyc-V. I use this term as an abbreviation for the lycanthropy virus (commonly known as the werewolf virus)
+In the Blood & Magic series, I use the term Lyc-V. I use it as an abbreviation for the lycanthropy virus (commonly known as the werewolf virus)

-There just so happens to be a very well known author pair who also uses the term Lyc-V in their novels as an abbreviation for what I believe is a unique to them virus, the Lycos virus.
+There just so happens to be a very well known author duo who also use the term Lyc-V in their novels as an abbreviation for what I believe is a unique to them virus, the Lycos virus.
+Same abbreviates.
+Different viruses.

-Now let me prefix this post by stating that the authors I am referring to are brilliant, talented authors and I in no way, shape, or form have any animosity towards them nor any desire in pointing fingers, blaming anyone for the heat that’s been sent my way, or anything along those lines.
+Now let me prefix this post by saying the authors I’m referring to are brilliant, talented authors and I in no way, shape, or form have any animosity towards them nor any desire in pointing fingers, blaming anyone for the heat that’s been sent my way, or anything along those lines.

 With that out of the way, let’s ask the question that seems to keep popping up.

-The long story short, ….whenever an author writes a book, they do some level of research, My research included reading a reference book titled A Natural History of the Unnatural World.
+The long story short, … whenever you write a book, you do some research.
+My research included reading A Natural History of the Unnatural World.

-In this guide on page 144 the authors dive into the lycanthropy virus.
+In it on page 144 the authors dive into the lycanthropy virus.
 How it works, how it mutates and attacks the body etc.

 “Dr Jere’s findings have led to the discovery of a virus which we believe causes lycanthropy.
 We have named it Lyc-V. This virus transfers between wolves and humans, as well as … “

-That is the first use of the term in this particular reference guide.
-After that paragraph, anytime the authors refer to the virus, they do so using Lyc-V
+That is the first use of the term in this particular research guide.
+After that paragraph, anytime the authors refer to the lycanthropy virus, they do so using Lyc-V.

 In my writing, I never even considered the possibility of readers thinking I “stole” this term.
-It didn’t belong to the authors I’m frequently accused of copying and it is not original to them.
-It was used in A Natural History of the Unnatural World which was published by St. Martins Press by Joel Levy in Jan 1999, TEN years before the author pair mentioned above published their first novel.
+It’s a word.
+It doesn’t belong to the authors I’m frequently accused of copying and it is not original to them.
+It was used in A Natural History of the Unnatural World, published by St. Martins Press by Joel Levy in Jan 1999, EIGHT years before the author pair mentioned above published their first novel.
 For all I know, they used this book too in there research.
 Who knows?

-So here’s the thing, terms and words and phrases get reused in fiction.
+But here’s the thing, terms, words, and phrases get used & reused in fiction.
 Sometimes it’s within a certain genre.
 Sometimes it’s in fiction in general depending on how broad the term is.
 I recognize that this author is well known and that many correlate the word Lyc-V to their books.
-That does not mean I took it or was even cognizant of their use of that term when I was doing my own writing.
+That does not mean I took it or was even cognizant of their use of that term when I was doing my own writing, though.

 Things like Shifter, Pack, Alpha, Friend of the Pack, etc are used frequently in the Urban Fantasy genre.